tbensonatl/oolong/README.md

 # Building a System Image

-On a recent Linux distribution with basic build support (gcc, make, etc.), the following should be sufficient to build the project:
+On a recent Linux distribution with basic build support (gcc, make, etc.) and `curl` already installed, the following should be sufficient to build the project:

 ```
 git clone https://github.com/tbensonatl/oolong